zolotarevandrew/my-learning-tracker/log.md

 - unique indexes - can't contain duplicate values;
 - partial indexes - filter expression indexes, has lower storage requirements and reduced performance costs for index creation and maintenance;
 - hidden indexes - hide index from a planner;

+**Pluses**
+- I can use ttl indexes for some event logs collections;
+- I can use partial indexes to increase some queries perfomances;

 https://github.com/zolotarevandrew/databases/blob/main/mongodb/indexes.js